 January 14, 2009: Steve Jobs’ cancer worsens to the point that he takes a medical leave from Apple.

-He is reluctant to take the time off.
-When he does, he keeps quiet about exactly how unwell he actually is.
+Despite his illness, the CEO remains reluctant to take the time off.
+When he does, he keeps quiet about the severity of his illness.
 He calls “the curiosity over my personal health” a distraction caused by prying bloggers and reporters.
 Nonetheless, he acknowledges that his health problems “are more complex than I originally thought.”

-By 2009, Jobs’ pancreatic cancer diagnosis had been known by himself and his family for more than five year..
+By 2009, Jobs’ pancreatic cancer diagnosis had been known by himself and his family for more than five years.
 This in itself was something of a miracle.
-According to the American Cancer Society, for all stages of pancreatic cancer combined, the one-year relative survival rate is 20 percent.
-The five-year rate drops all the way down to 7 percent.
+According to the American Cancer Society, for all stages of pancreatic cancer combined, the one-year relative survival rate is 20%.
+The five-year rate drops all the way down to 7%.

-Jobs returned to Apple in 2005, and told everyone he had been cured — which is the same thing he told students during his famous Stanford commencement address in June 2005.
-Sadly, he wasn’t.
+Jobs returned to Apple in 2005, telling everyone he had been cured — which is the same thing he told students during his famous Stanford commencement address in June of that year.
+Sadly, he wasn’t cured of cancer.
 This became obvious to everyone by Apple’s Worldwide Developers Conference in August 2006, where Jobs appeared much thinner than before.

 A ‘hormone imbalance’

-In reality, hormone imbalance was one of the problems Jobs was facing.
+In reality, hormone imbalance was just one of the problems Jobs faced.
 This was a minor side effect of the cancer, which had now metastasized to his liver.
-Even The New York Times repeated the inaccuracy, saying Jobs’ problem stemmed from improper food absorption and not a recurrence of cancer.
+Even The New York Times repeated the inaccuracy, though, saying Jobs’ problem stemmed from improper food absorption and not a recurrence of cancer.
 One report noted that:

 “Two people who are familiar with Mr. Jobs’s current medical treatment said he was not suffering from a recurrence of cancer, but a condition that was preventing his body from absorbing food.
 Doctors have also advised him to cut down on stress, which may be making the problem worse, these people said.”